Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Unoptimized QR code content

-You may have the perfectly sized QR code and checked that the data embedded in it is correct.
-However, one of many common QR code mistakes you should be mindful of is having content that is unoptimized for specific platforms.
+You may have the perfectly sized QR code and the correct data embedded in it.
+However, one of the many common QR code mistakes that's often overlooked is making the destination content itself optimized for specific platforms.

-Unoptimized content means that the content is not designed to be used and displayed properly on certain platforms.
-Text can be difficult to read, videos can take up half the screen, and some menu options can be hard to access.
+Unoptimized content refers to content that is not designed to be used and displayed properly on specific platforms.
+Text can be difficult to read, videos can occupy half the screen, and some menu options can be challenging to access.

 Expired QR codes